 A summary report provided by consultants in 2013 is provided as an example (see appendix).

 The key contact for this work will be Drew Bennellick – Head of Landscape and Natural Heritage, HLF UK.

-D4 – MUSEUMS & GALLERIES

-Analysis of 2016/17 HLF funding data to produce 2x spreadsheets for museums and galleries and for archives HLF lead = Fiona Talbott

-Awaiting more information?

-D5 – POSS ADDS?

-D6 – POSS ADDS?

-A more detailed requirement specification is set out in the Consultancy Brief (introduction & overview) Appendix D2, D3, D4, D5 and D6
+A more detailed requirement specification is set out in the Consultancy Brief (introduction & overview) Appendix D2, D3,

 Indicative Timetable